castacks/castacks.github.io/2021-08-31-xplane-ros.md

 </figure>
 <!-- ![XPlaneROS Arch](images/xplane_ros_arch.png) -->

-In addition, we decided to integrate **rosplane** with **XPlaneROS** for the controllers. rosplane makes use of Dubins' Path Theory and Vector Fields for waypoint following and uses PID controllers.
+In addition, we decided to integrate **ROSplane** with **XPlaneROS** for the controllers.
+ROSplane makes use of Dubins' Path Theory and Vector Fields for waypoint following and uses PID controllers.
 A whole traffic-pattern following was run using the stack.
-There have also been some extensions to rosplane like employing a proper takeoff, additional control loops for vertical velocity rates and a rudimentary autonomous landing sequence.
+There have also been some extensions to ROSplane like employing a proper takeoff, additional control loops for vertical velocity rates and a rudimentary autonomous landing sequence.

 <!-- [![Autonomous Takeoff with XPlaneROS](https://img.youtube.com/vi/StTqXEQ2l-Y/0.jpg)](https://www.youtube.com/watch?v=UGCb0Ccn-VI&list=PLeWqkg3BNnzHeSgbRMOHzG30cd8xPP357&index=1 "Autonomous Takeoff with XplaneROS") -->